 That schism never healed.
 Nearly a millennium later, East and West still worship separately.

-Now AI is introducing Western vocabulary, at scale, to Orthodox believers who don't realize the substitution is happening.
-Every Orthodox Christian using ChatGPT for theological questions receives subtle Western distortions:
+Now AI appears to be introducing Western vocabulary, at scale, to Orthodox believers who may not realize the substitution is happening.
+Based on our testing, Orthodox Christians using ChatGPT for theological questions may encounter subtle Western distortions:

 "Theosis" appears in the output.
 "Icons" get mentioned.
 But the underlying framework has been swapped.
 The vocabulary is Orthodox.
 The meaning is Western.